mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-accidental_deletion.en.md

         docker-compose exec -u sogo sogo-mailcow sogo-tool restore -F ALL /etc/sogo restoreme@example.org
         ```

+    !!! example
-    Run `sogo-tool` without parameters to check for possible restore options.
+        Run `sogo-tool` without parameters to check for possible restore options if the command above is not suitable for you.

 3. Delete the copied backup by running `rm __MAILCOW_DIRECTORY__/data/conf/sogo`